Bipartisan U.S. Senate bill aiding veterans exposed to burn pits edges toward passage - NewsBreak

 Bipartisan U.S. Senate bill aiding veterans exposed to burn pits edges toward passage

-William & Mary graduate, comedian and activist Jon Stewart speaks speaks at a press conference on legislation to provide health care for veterans exposed to burn pits on June 7, 2022 in Washington.
-(Jennifer Shutt/ States Newsroom)
+Montana Democratic Sen. Jon Tester, chairman of the Veterans Affairs Committee, speaks at a press conference on legislation to provide health care for veterans exposed to burn pits on June 7, 2022.
+(Jennifer Shutt/States Newsroom)

 WASHINGTON — The U.S. Senate is set to approve a sweeping bill in the coming days steered by the bipartisan duo of Montana’s Jon Tester and Kansas’ Jerry Moran that would expand health care and benefits for veterans exposed to burn pits overseas — though a few final details linger.